hanyuhanyuhanyu/GodzamoKrazy/README.md

 * **Pastemode** Turning this on is a very stupid idea.

 ## Other automatic options
+* **Auto Bulkbuy** This sets the bulk buy mode directly after ascending only.
+It does not carry over on reloads.
+If some buildings are capped, it will temporarily bypass bulk buy for those if they are near the cap.
+* **Auto Buy All Upgrades** This will effectively hit the 'buy all upgrades' button as many times as it can until at least one prestige level (heavenly chip) is earned.
 * **Autoascend** This is mainly useful if you're grinding out ascensions for Endless Cycle, or want to build up your HC boost.
 Note that it can take a few seconds before the upgrade screen disappears each ascension, the transition isn't instantaneous.
 * **Autopop Wrinklers** Pop any wrinklers, either the moment they appear, or when they have eaten enough to provide a decent bonus toward the next purchase.
 This is ignored during Halloween and Easter season as long as halloween cookies and eggs are still not found.
 * **Save Shiny Wrinklers** This overrides the Autopop function for the shiny wrinkler, and will also prevent the Grandmapocalypse from ever ending, if enabled.